Thermodynamic Multipoles and Dissipative Conductivities in Metallic Systems: Conclusion

 \section{Conclusion}

-In this study, direct relationships between thermodynamic multipole moments and dissipative conductivities have been established at a heuristic level.
-The thermodynamic EQ has been shown to be directly related to the longitudinal charge conductivity, while the thermodynamic spin MO in spin-conserving systems, such as altermagnets, has been shown to be directly related to the spin conductivity.
+In this study, direct relationships between the Fermi-surface contributions to thermodynamic multipole moments and dissipative conductivities have been established at a heuristic level.
+The Fermi-surface contributions to the thermodynamic EQ and, in spin-conserving systems such as altermagnets, to the thermodynamic spin MO are directly related to the longitudinal charge and spin conductivities, respectively.
 A key consequence of these relations is that the corresponding conductivity exhibits extrema, typically maxima, at chemical potentials where the associated Fermi-surface contributions to the thermodynamic multipole vanish.
 This result indicates that the vanishing of a thermodynamic multipole does not necessarily imply the disappearance of the corresponding multipole order.
 Rather, such points can be accompanied by enhanced dissipative transport responses characteristic of that order.
 These results reveal a previously overlooked aspect of thermodynamic multipole moments and suggest that not only the values of the multipoles themselves, but also their chemical-potential dependence, are important for discussing multipole orders.

 \textbf{Acknowledgements} This research was supported by JSPS KAKENHI Grants Numbers JP22H00101, JP22H01183, JP23H04869, JP23K03288, and by JST CREST (JPMJCR23O4) and JST FOREST (JPMJFR2366).